South Church, Andover, Massachusetts: Cemetery

 A cemetery adjacent to the church was established soon after the founding of the parish.
 The first person to be buried there was Robert Russel in December 1710 however the earliest surviving inscription is on Mrs. Ann Blanchard's stone, who died on February 29, 1723.
 Over time the cemetery grew through purchasing and receiving land from neighbors.

 In the early 18th century it was custom for the bearers to carry the dead, often miles, from their place of death to the cemetery.
 Funeral sermons were rarely given in the Parish.
 Reverend Phillips introduced practices that gave bearers white and later purple gloves while carrying the coffin to the grave.
 For his funeral in 1771, six clergyman wore rings as pallbearers.
 All ordained ministers in attendance and those who gave gratis in the months leading to his death wore gloves.
 These practices came to an end during the Revolutionary War.
 At the time of the second pastor Johnathan French's death in 1809, the Church led the family in their mourning and draped the pulpit in black.
 In addition, the Church ordered a Day of Fasting and Prayer in his honor.
 In 1798 the church acquired their first hearse and in 1799 built a hearse house.

-Several members of the Phillips family are buried in the cemetery including Reverend Samuel Phillips, his wife Hannah White, and Samuel Phillips Jr. (grandson), Lieutenant Governor of Massachusetts and primary founder of Phillips Academy.